-We aim to provide a secure site, but recognise that the site is only as secure as the people who use it.
-Therefore all people on the site have to adhere to the rules which govern it.
+We aim to provide a secure site but recognise that the site is only as secure as the people who use it.
+Therefore, all people on the site have to adhere to the rules which govern it.
 These are:

-All gates are locked except at the start and end of the school day

-- Doors are kept closed to prevent intrusion - Visitors and volunteers enter at the reception and must sign in - Visitors and volunteers are identified by School lanyard and visitor badge - Children are only allowed home during the school day with adults/carers with parental responsibility or permission being given - All children leaving or returning during the school day have to sign out and in - Empty classrooms have windows closed.
+- · Where possible, gates are locked except at the start and end of the school day - Doors are kept closed to prevent intrusion - Visitors and volunteers enter at the reception and must sign in - Visitors and volunteers are identified by a visitor badge and lanyard - Children are only allowed home during the school day with adults/carers with parental responsibility or permission being given - · All children leaving or returning during the school day have to sign out and in - Empty classrooms have windows closed.